inokawa/edix/README.md

 Web editing is so hard even today.
 There are excellent libraries to make complex rich text editor, but they are too much for small purposes.
 Native [textarea](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea) element is accessible and easy to use, but it's hardly customizable.

-Adding [contenteditable](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/contenteditable) attribute may seem easy to use, but as you may know it has [so many problems](https://github.com/grammarly/contenteditable).
+[contenteditable](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/contenteditable) attribute is a primitive for rich text editing, but as you may know it has [so many problems](https://github.com/grammarly/contenteditable).
 It has many edge case bugs, and has cross browser/OS/input device problems.
-And also it doesn't work well with declarative frontend frameworks...
+And it doesn't work well with declarative frontend frameworks...
+However, at least the core of contenteditable is stable and it works in all browsers except the inconsistencies.
 This library aims to fill that gap, fix contenteditable to fit modern web development.

 ## Demo